Galvy/Template-Samba4-AD/README.md

 This is my personale Samba4 AD Template for Zabbix 5

 # Introduction
-Until today 26/6/2021 there is no decent Zabbix Template(my own opinion) for monitoring Samba4 AD so i still using Nagios just for this..until today.
+Until today 26/6/2021 there is no decent Zabbix Template (just my own opinion) for monitoring Samba4 AD so I am still using Nagios just for this, until today.
 Enjoy!
-This tempalte is tested wind Zabbix Server 5, Centos 7 DC and Zabbix Agent2
+This template is tested wind Zabbix Server 5, Centos 7 DC and Zabbix Agent2.

 # Installation
 1) install jq with yum or apt install jq